The Uncertainty of Trading E-Mini S&P Futures

 Based on my analysis, it sure looked like I can't lose as long as I was willing to experience big losses without panicking and pulling the plug while a trade went through its gyrations.

-But is this practical?
+Is this practical?
 Will it work each time?
 Can it really be true that I am always right as long as I wait for it?
 There are reasons why it seems to work, but it is extremely uncertain that it will be consistent.
 Read on to learn why.

 In order to figure out if I stumbled upon a sensible method of trading, I first have to explain why it seems I was always right.